-- In application of the consistency mechanism, the European Data Protection Board should, within a determined period of time, issue an opinion, if a (...) majority of its members so decides or if so requested by any supervisory authority concerned or the Commission.
-The European Data Protection Board should also be empowered to settle disputes between supervisory authorities.
-For that purposes it should issue, with a two-third majority of its members, binding positions in clearly defined cases where there are conflicting views among supervisory authorities in particular in the cooperation mechanism between the lead supervisory authority and supervisory authorities concerned on the merits of the case, notably whether there is an infringement of this Regulation or not (...). - 107) (...) - 108) There may be an urgent need to act in order to protect the rights and freedoms of data subjects, in particular when the danger exists that the enforcement of a right of a data subject could be considerably impeded.
-Therefore, a supervisory authority should be able to adopt provisional measures with a specified period of validity when applying the consistency mechanism. - 109) The application of this mechanism should be a condition for the (...) lawfulness of a (...) measure intended to produce legal effects by a supervisory authority in those cases where its application is mandatory.
-In other cases of cross-border relevance, the cooperation mechanism between the lead supervisory authority and supervisory authorities concerned should be applied and mutual assistance and joint operations might be carried out between the supervisory authorities concerned on a bilateral or multilateral basis without triggering the consistency mechanism.
+In application of the consistency mechanism, the European Data Protection Board should, within a determined period of time, issue an opinion, if a (...) majority of its members so decides or if so requested by any concerned\supervisory authority\or the Commission.
+The European Data Protection Board should also be empowered to adopt legally binding decisions in case of disputes between supervisory authorities.
+For that purposes it should issue, in principle with a two-third majority of its members, legally binding decisions in clearly defined cases where there are conflicting views among supervisory authorities in particular in the cooperation mechanism between the lead supervisory authority and concerned supervisory authorities on the merits of the case, notably whether there is an infringement of this Regulation or not.

+- 108) There may be an urgent need to act in order to protect the rights and freedoms of data subjects, in particular when the danger exists that the enforcement of a right of a data subject could be considerably impeded.
+Therefore, a supervisory authority should be able to adopt provisional measures with a specified period of validity when applying the consistency mechanism. - 109) The application of this mechanism should be a condition for the lawfulness of a measure intended to produce legal effects by a supervisory authority in those cases where its application is mandatory.
+In other cases of cross-border relevance, the cooperation mechanism between the lead supervisory authority and concerned supervisory authorities should be applied and mutual assistance and joint operations might be carried out between the concerned supervisory authorities on a bilateral or multilateral basis without triggering the consistency mechanism.

 - Protection Board should be set up as an independent body of the Union.
 To fulfil its objectives, the European Data Protection Board should have legal personality.
-The European Data Protection Board should be represented by its Chairperson.
+The European Data Protection Board should be represented by its Chair.
 It should replace the Working Party on the Protection of Individuals with Regard to the Processing of Personal Data established by Directive 95/46/EC.
-It should consist of a head of a supervisory authority of each Member State or his or her representative and of the European Data Protection Supervisor.
-The Commission should participate in its activities without voting rights.
-The European Data Protection Board should contribute to the consistent application of this Regulation throughout the Union, including by advising the Commission, in particular on the level of protection in third countries or international organisations, and promoting cooperation of the supervisory authorities throughout the Union.
-The European Data Protection Board should act independently when exercising its tasks - 111) Every data subject should have the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, and have the right to an effective judicial remedy in accordance with Article 47 of the Charter of Fundamental Rights if the data subject considers that his or her rights under this Regulation are infringed or where the supervisory authority does not act on a complaint, partially or wholly rejects or dismisses a complaint or does not act where such action is necessary to protect the rights of the data subject.
-The investigation following a complaint should be carried out, subject to judicial review, to the extent that is appropriate in the specific case.
-The supervisory authority should inform the data subject of the progress and the outcome of the complaint within a reasonable period.
-If the case requires further investigation or coordination with another supervisory authority, intermediate information should be given to the data subject.
-In order to facilitate the submission of complaints, each supervisory authority should take measures such as providing a complaint submission form which can be completed also electronically, without excluding other means of communication.
+It should consist of a head of a supervisory authority of each Member State or his or her representative (...).
+The Commission and the European Data Protection Supervisor should participate in its activities without voting rights.
+The European Data Protection Board should contribute to the consistent application of this Regulation throughout the Union, including by advising the Commission, in particular on the level of protection in third countries or international organisations, and promoting co-operation of the supervisory authorities throughout the Union.
+The European Data Protection Board should act independently when exercising its tasks. - 110a) The European Data Protection Board should be assisted by a secretariat provided by the secretariat of the European Data Protection Supervisor.
+The staff of the secretariat of the European Data Protection Supervisor involved in carrying out the tasks conferred on the European Data Protection Board by this Regulation should perform its tasks exclusively under the instructions of, and report to the Chair of the European Data Protection Board.